nikitares/who_wants_to_be_millionaire_in_Norway/README.md

 # who_wants_to_be_millionaire_in_Norway
+I created this game as a Codecademy project.
+Although the code may not be perfect, I learned a lot from this experience and I believe it has the potential for further improvement.
+Thank you for understanding and for your interest in my project.

 The game is a console-based quiz game, where the player has to answer multiple-choice questions to progress.
 The game offers four different types of hints, namely "50/50", "Ask the audience", "Phone a friend", and "Switch the question".
 The player can use each hint only once throughout the game.